UnicornTranscoder/UnicornTranscoder/README.md

 ## Notes

 The trancoder shouldn't serve the request directly, a reverse proxy such as nginx should be setup in front to install a SSL certificate.

+This project may be unstable and still contains some crash/problems.
+Pull requests are welcome.